samael83/recipe-puppy/README.md

 * httparty

 ## Known Issues
+* User input:
-* Currently not addressing spelling
+    + Currently not addressing spelling
-* Digits in user input
+    + Digits in user input
+    + Single / Plural inputs are not addressed
 * Pagination
-* Single / Plural inputs are not addressed